Bridging the Gap

 No School To Go To!

 Our 7 -year-old son is extremely bright and capable, but has been out of school for two years.
-The Local Authority hasn’t been able to find a place for him in Scarborough, outside of mainstream environments, that can provide him with more than 4 hours of education a week”
+The Local Authority hasn’t been able to find a place for him in Scarborough, outside of mainstream environments, that can provide him with more than 8 hours of education a week”

 Parent of child with ADHD and Autism.

-Havenswood Trust is committed to addressing inequality by providing the support and education that these children both need and deserve.
+Havenswood Trust is committed to addressing this inequality by providing the support and education that these children both need and deserve.